Political impact of the COVID-19 pandemic: United Kingdom

-The pivotal mayor of London election was set to be held on the 7th of May 2020 but it was postponed due to the increasing levels of coronavirus cases.
+The pivotal mayor of London election was set to be held on 7 May 2020 but it was postponed due to the increasing levels of coronavirus cases.

 On 27 March, the Liberal Democrats postponed their leadership election, at first to May 2021, before moving it back to July 2020.

 United States

 Presidential

 The 2020 US presidential election continued to go ahead at the correct time without being cancelled or postponed which has never happened in the entire history in Presidential elections.
 If the elections was postponed or cancelled this would have been the first time in history in the US and may have likely led to political dispute.